 A climate service aids the effective use of climate information by individuals, businesses, Government and other organisations.
 A climate service requires appropriate and usually repeated engagement to co-produce a timely output that is usable and useful.
 Such outputs are often used to aid decision-making, raise awareness or for horizon scanning.
 There may be many climate service providers in the space between generation of underpinning climate science and final end users.
-In the SPF UKCR programme we recognise that future risk assessment and resilience building in the UK is likely to involve climate services.
+The SPF UKCR programme recognised that future risk assessment and resilience building in the UK is likely to involve climate services.
 Some of these may be provided by publicly funded research, others may be in the private sector.
-This programme has a unique opportunity to stimulate the growth of the UK climate service sector to build resilience.
+This programme offered a unique opportunity to stimulate the growth of the UK climate service sector to build resilience.

 Climate service research